Skip to main content

 • Arginine

-• Minimize intake of trans fats and high-fructose corn syrup.
+• Avoid foods and drinks that contain trans fats or high-fructose corn syrup.

 What is the prognosis for this condition?